prantlf/tehanu/packages/index/README.md

 ## Limiting and Skipping Tests

-The test factory function exposes methods to limit the test execution only to selected tests and to skip selected tests:
+The test factory function carries properties exposing methods for limiting the test execution only to selected tests and to skip selected tests:

 ```ts
 // Adds the test to a limited set of tests to execute